 Shoreline Community College’s president, Jack Kahn, traveled to three cities in China earlier this quarter on his first trip abroad representing the college.
 He visited Shanghai, Beijing and Qingdao to meet with online students enrolled at Shoreline and their families.
 The trip’s primary goal was to intimately connect foreign students with school representatives and discuss all that Shoreline has to offer them.

 Kahn traveled with two representatives from the International Education department.
-While in China, they met with international schools, regular high schools, the parents of both Shoreline alumni and presently enrolled students, and high school students concurrently enrolled online.
+While in China, they met with international schools, domestic high schools, the parents of both Shoreline alumni and currently enrolled students, and high school students concurrently enrolled online.

 Kahn stated, “[we went] to further our partnerships, expand our international program, and visit with institutions that want to meet the president before making big decisions.”